InstituteforInformationIndustry/MAVLink-Connect-UAV-AutoTakeOff/README.md

 	$ cd build
 	$ cmake -D CMAKE_BUILD_TYPE=RELEASE -D CMAKE_INSTALL_PREFIX=/usr/local -D WITH_TBB=ON -D WITH_V4L=ON -D WITH_QT=ON -D WITH_OPENGL=ON ..
 	/*
-		if cmake error嚗lease use this command
+		if cmake error，please use this command
 		cmake -D CMAKE_BUILD_TYPE=RELEASE -D CMAKE_INSTALL_PREFIX=/usr/local ..
 	*/
 	$ make -j $(nproc)